Mijick/NavigationView/README.md

 </h3>

 <p align="center">
-    Implement navigation in your project in no time.
+    Improve the navigation in your project in no time.
 Keep your code clean
 </p>

 <p align="center">